-- Full 200x200m clearance survey completed in November 2019 No corals or anything of concern found. - Transponder & Marker Buoy Deployment prior to spud.
+- Full 200x200m clearance survey completed in June to August 2021 No corals or anything of concern found. - Transponder & Marker Buoy Deployment prior to spud.
 No hazards found while placing either. - ROV visual of seabed when spudding the well, confirming no hazards in place.